 Departure and Exit Fees

-Making an informed purchase is the key and we provide for download a Short Guide to the Purchase of a Retirement Village Unit, which many retirees and their families will find a good introduction to the main legal and financial and legal issues associated with moving into a Village.
+Making an informed purchase is the key and we provide for download a Short Guide to the Purchase of a Retirement Village Unit, which many retirees and their families will find is a good introduction to the main legal and financial and legal issues associated with moving into a Village.